 - Previous surgery that has affected abdominal tissue

-These issues can be addressed with our tummy tuck in San Diego performed by Dr. Reza Sadrian.
+These issues can be addressed with Dr. Sadrian's tummy tuck surgery, performed in his La Jolla office.

 What is a Tummy Tuck?